 Annalisa Crawford lives in Cornwall, UK, with a good supply of moorland and beaches to keep her inspired.
 She lives with her husband, two sons and canine writing partner, Artoo.

 Her first book, Cat & the Dreamer, was published in 2012.
-Three more collections – from flash fiction to novella – followed, and her first novel Grace & Serenity will be published by Vine Leaves Press in July 2020.
+Three more collections – from flash to novella – followed, and her first novel Grace & Serenity was published in July 2020.
+Her second novel, Small Forgotten Moments, will be published by Vine Leaves Press in August 2021.

 In her spare time, she is a fitness instructor.